-- The temporary relocation of the SAU at Singleton to Ward 20 to enable refurbishment work to be undertaken will result in 4 additional unfunded bed spaces being available in the temporary location. - 4 trolley spaces in the theatre admissions unit. - Up to 16 beds on Ward 7.
+The planned temporary relocation of the SAU at Singleton to Ward 20 to enable refurbishment work to be undertaken will result in 4 additional unfunded bed spaces being available in the temporary location.
+The relocation period will be from 20th October to the end of February 2019.

+- 4 trolley spaces in the theatre admissions unit. - Up to 16 beds on Ward 7.